-The University of Kansas’s Early Childhood Unified* program teaches early educators to truly understand the complexities and diversity of today’s educational systems.
+The Master's in Early Childhood Unified* program offered at the KU Edwards Campus teaches early educators to truly understand the complexities and diversity of today’s educational systems.

 This program will:

 - Prepare professionals to meet the learning and developmental needs of all infants, toddlers, preschool- and kindergarten-age children, including those at-risk for and with disabilities.